n7tae/doh/README.md

 Of course, you only need to install the gateway if your `doh` is configured to use `Type=Gateway` in the `[DMR Network]` section.

+## Maintenance

+When you installed `doh`, you downloaded the DMR ID look up table.
+If you want to freshen this table, do `update-dmrid`.
+You system will automatically start using the new table within a day.
+If you want to start using it right away, then do a `sudo systemctl restart doh`.

 ## Monitoring

 Until the dashboard is complete, you can keep an eye on `doh` with `sudo journalctl -u doh -f`.